What Are the Side Effects of CBD Oil with CBDA?

 Potential Medicine Interactions:

 If you are taking a blood thinner medication like Coumadin, don’t use CBD products.
 CBD use can increase the concentration of blood thinner medication in your body in much the same way that drinking grapefruit juice does.

 There are plenty of other medicine interactions that can result from CBD use.
 Some are mild, some are more serious.
-For that reason, we can’t stress enough how important it is to discuss taking CBD products with your health practitioner.
+For that reason, we can’t stress enough how important it is to discuss taking CBD products with your licensed health practitioner.
 That way, you’ll receive personalized advice as to the safety of starting a CBD regimen.

-Before you purchase cannabidiol, you must understand that the CBD marketplace is not currently FDA regulated, which means no governing body verifies the purity of available CBD products.
+Before you purchase cannabidiol, you must understand that the CBD marketplace is not currently FDA regulated, which means no governing body verifies the purity of available products.
 As a result, it’s very much a buyer-beware kind of market.

 We know that sounds scary, but you can protect yourself by purchasing CBD from reputable retailers.
 And, in the absence of federal regulations, here’s how to spot a legitimate CBD producer: transparency.
-Any reliable CBD brand can provide ingredients lists, as well as third-party lab tests and information about product sourcing.
+Any reliable CBD brand can provide ingredient lists, as well as third-party lab tests and information about product sourcing.
 Without these three elements of proof, manufacturers could sell you anything, call it CBD, and hope you don’t get sick or sue.